 Non-surgical therapy can be used to treat periodontal disease in the mild to moderate stages.
 If you experience any discomfort or soreness, our dentist will recommend non-surgical treatment for your needs.
 For more advanced gum disease, surgical intervention may be necessary.

-Scaling and root planing at Great Neck & Mid-Island Dental Associates involves cleaning of gum pockets.
+Scaling and root planing at Great Neck Dental Associates involves cleaning of gum pockets.
 Other non-surgical remedies for gum disease include:

-Anti-bacterial mouthwash: Our dentist may prescribe antibiotic mouth rinses to eliminate bacteria.
+Anti-bacterial mouthwash: Our Periodontist near you in Great Neck, NY may prescribe antibiotic mouth rinses to eliminate bacteria.